overlay-market/OIPs/notes/note-8.md

 \\[ e^{\tilde{\lambda} \cdot q} \\]

 with slippage curves we can compare to other AMMs over the open interest range we support, \\( q \in [0, 1] \\).

+Further, the manner in which we enforce market impact is important.
+If we choose to adjust bid/ask values for market impact, we either ruin the fungibility of position shares (ERC-1155) or have traders not know what their exact slippage will be until the next oracle fetch occurs.
+The latter is terrible UX as a whale could come in after a small fish in the same update period and cause slippage for the small fish to be massive.

+Alternatively, imposing market impact as an upfront fee burned from staked collateral when users build their positions maintains fungibility of the position shares and does not burn small fish, which is why we've chosen this approach.

 ## Concrete Numbers